2014–2016 El Niño event: Africa

 The El Niño event enhanced the 2015 short rains season between October and December 2015, with more rainfall than normal falling in eastern Africa.
 The 2014–2016 El-Niño phenomenon, according to the World Meteorological Organization, is one of the three strongest since 1950.
 A number of countries in Africa including Lesotho, Swaziland and Zimbabwe declared national states of emergency, while the Southern African Development Community declared a regional drought disaster in March 2016.

 North America

-During the winter of 2014–2015, the typical precipitation and impacts of an El Niño event, did not occur over North America, as the event was weak and on the borderline of being an event.
-Both northern New York and lower Ontario in Canada received unprecedented snowfall early in the winter with Buffalo buried in 7' and Toronto in 3.
+During the winter of 2014–2015, the typical precipitation and impacts of an El Niño event did not occur over North America, as the event was weak and on the borderline of being an event.
+Both northern New York and lower Ontario in Canada received unprecedented snowfall early in the winter with Buffalo buried in 7 ft and Toronto in 3 ft.
 Ahead of the 2015–16 winter, it was hoped that the El Niño would bring some relief from five years of drought conditions that had occurred in California.
 However, the event failed to end the long term dryness, despite some regions including Pacifica receiving heavy rain which led to mudslides.
 In the south eastern and south central United States above normal rainfall occurred, with Missouri receiving three times its normal rainfall during November and December 2015.
+El Niño also contributed to the January 2016 United States winter storm becoming the largest snowstorm on record for New York City, despite the winter clocking in as the warmest winter on record in New England, and second warmest for New York State and New Jersey.

+El Niño also resulted in below average activity in the 2015 Atlantic hurricane season, which only produced 11 tropical storms and 4 hurricanes, below the averages of 12 and 6 respectively.